tombye/trexit/_posts/2017-09-17-camino-stages-8-to-12.markdown

 ## Super-early starts

-We've had long, hot walks with lots of people competing for the same accommodation over the last few days so we've been getting up even earlier than normal.
+We've been on some long, hot walks with lots of people competing for the same accommodation over the last few days so we've been getting up even earlier than normal.
 See?

 ![Leaving Najera early in the morning before sunrise](https://github.com/tombye/trexit/raw/gh-pages/assets/images/leaving-najera-early-in-the-morning.jpg)